Alexandroide/IS4234-Graph-SupTech/README.md

 This project explores a **SupTech (Supervisory Technology)** approach to monitoring digital infrastructure resilience through **graph theory**.
 It models **inter-company dependencies** between hardware and software providers to identify *systemically critical technology suppliers*.

-By integrating company- and asset-level disclosures into a **weighted network**, regulators can compute systemic influence scores—using a **PageRank-style algorithm**—to pinpoint providers whose failure could cascade through the ecosystem.
+By integrating company- and asset-level disclosures into a **weighted network**, regulators can compute systemic influence scores, using a **PageRank-style algorithm**, to pinpoint providers whose failure could cascade through the ecosystem.

 ---